fram-x/FluidTransitions/docs/FluidNavigator.md

 ```

 ## Gesture Support
 `FluidNavigator` supports gestures.
-To configure gesture support, add navigation options to the navigator or to individual screens:
+To configure gesture support, add `defaultNavigationOptions` to the navigator or `navigationOptions` to individual screens:

 ```javascript
 const Navigator = FluidNavigator({